Adam C. Pelser

 Professional and Institutional Service

-+ Referee for The Philosophical Quarterly, Mind, Philosophical Psychology, The Southern Journal of Philosophy, European Journal for Philosophy of Religion, Ethical Theory and Moral Practice, and Dialectica
++ Referee for Ethics, Australasian Journal of Philosophy, Philosophy and Phenomenological Research, Faith and Philosophy, The Philosophical Quarterly, Mind, Synthese, Philosophical Psychology, Journal of Analytic Theology, The Southern Journal of Philosophy, European Journal for Philosophy of Religion, Ethical Theory and Moral Practice, Dialectica, and International Journal of Christianity and Education

-+ Member of the Ethics and Respect for Human Dignity Outcome Team, spring 2015–present (USAFA)
++ Ethics and Respect for Human Dignity Outcome Team Lead, spring 2019–present (USAFA)

 + Associate Air Officer Commanding for Academics (AAOCA) for class of 2019 cadets (USAFA)